Content

 Remember to factor in travel time if there is going to be travel.

-Hopefully you would have had a chance to take lots of pics of all of them in the morning so you can spend more time on the couples shoot.
+Hopefully you would have had a chance to take lots of pics of them in the morning so you can spend more time on the couples shoot.

 Organise a sheet to sit on (or in the case below … lie on!) and a pair of comfy shoes as your photographer may ask you to walk a bit to get the perfect shot or sit on the ground.